 As recently as this April, we explained that Congress chose not to roll back the important protections for defrauded student loan borrowers provided by the Department of Education’s borrower defense rules.
 Unfortunately, the Department has not only delayed implementation of the

 Advocates for student loan borrowers breathed a sigh of relief on March 30, when the deadline passed for Congress to introduce a resolution to roll back the new “borrower defense” rules.
-These rules are designed to protect students and taxpayers from harm by predatory sch
+These rules are designed to protect students and taxpayers from harm by predator

 According to the IRS, if you went to a Corinthian school and had your loans canceled under the borrower defense rule, you should not owe taxes on the canceled amount.
 Unfortunately, we have learned that the Department of Education and its servicers sent IRS forms 1099-C to Corinthian

 On Friday, the U.S. Department of Education announced final regulations to protect federal student loan borrowers and taxpayers against closures and misconduct by predatory schools like we saw with the now closed Corinthian Colleges.
-The regulations, most of which are scheduled to go
+The regulations, most of which are s